Grasmere (village): Geography

 The main A591 road connects Grasmere to the Vale of Keswick over Dunmail Raise to the north, and to Ambleside to the south.
 In other directions, Grasmere is surrounded by high ground.
 (At Christmas 2015, the A591 was washed away on the Keswick side of Dunmail Raise, causing traffic to make a long detour.
 It reopened in May 2016.)
 To the west, a long ridge comes down from High Raise and contains the lesser heights of Blea Rigg and Silver How.
 To the east, Grasmere is bordered by the western ridge of the Fairfield horseshoe.

 Transport

 Grasmere lies on the main A591 road between Keswick and Kendal.

-The town is well-connected by public transport, primarily served by the Stagecoach 555 bus service.
-This service links Grasmere with various towns, including Keswick, Ambleside, Kendal, and Lancaster.
-Additionally, Stagecoach operates an open-top bus service, known as the 599 or 'Lakesider,' providing a scenic journey connecting Grasmere with Bowness via Ambleside.
-It is also served by Service X8 from Chorley to Keswick.
+All the buses in Grasmere are run by Stagecoach.